Ever wondered if outsourcing your sales would work for you?

 Scenario #7: A sole trader/freelancer in a competitive market (e.g., graphic design)

-Much as I hate to say this, but the odds are severely stacked against a sales agent working for you (let alone working out for you).
+Much as I hate to say this, but the odds are stacked against a sales agent working for you.

 Your best bet is to make a phenomenal playbook on how to to do sales for your specific service.

-If there is no money to pay someone a fixed wage to do this job you will need to do it yourself.
+If there is no money to pay someone to do this job you will need to do it yourself.

-Basically, learn how to sell your service and document how you do it (including prospecting, scripts, e-mail templates, quote-templates, how to handle common objections, etc.).
+Basically, learn how to sell your service and document how you do it (including prospecting, pitch decks, scripts, e-mail templates, quote-templates, how to handle common objections, etc.).

 If you manage to optimize the sales process making it possible to earn a good income on commission only you can try to find a sales agent that is willing to take-over the sales role from you.